Sayyed-Abrar-Akhtar/Sayyed-Abrar-Akhtar/README.md

-- 👋 Hi, I’m @Sayyed-Abrar-Akhtar
+- 👋 Hi, I’m @Sayyed-Abrar-Akhtar.
-- 👀 I’m interested in Web and Android Development
+- 👀 I’m interested in Web and Android Development.
-- 🌱 I’m currently learning MERN stack and Android Development
+- 🌱 I’m currently learning microservices and blockchain development.
-- 💞️ I’m looking to collaborate and work in web development and android projects
+- 💞️ I’m looking to collaborate and work in web development and android projects.
 - 📫 How to reach me &#128073; <strong>email: </strong>akhtars10@uni.coventry.ac.uk

 <!---